valkey-io/valkey-perf-benchmark/README.md

 └── requirements.txt         # Python dependencies
 ```

-Each benchmark run clones a fresh copy of the Valkey repository for the
-target commit.
-If `--valkey-path` is omitted, the repository is cloned into
-`valkey_<commit>` and removed after the run to keep builds isolated and
+Each benchmark run clones a fresh copy of the Valkey repository for the target commit.
+When `--valkey-path` is omitted, the repository is cloned into `valkey_<commit>` and removed after the run to maintain build isolation and repeatability.
-repeatable.

 ## Usage